 What is the TCP flow control?

 But what will happen if the receiver consumes slower than the sender produces?
 The messages will keep adding to the receiver’s queue.
 After some time, messages will start dropping once the receiver queue is full.
-To overcome a fast sender and a slow receiver problem, in Computer networks, there is a concept known as flow control.
+To overcome a fast sender and a slow receiver problem, there is a concept known as flow control in Computer networks.

 - Slow sender speedy receiver – No Flow Control required,

-Fast sender, slow receiver – Flow control is required.
+Fast sender, slow receiver – Flow control is needed.

-In the above diagram, there is a slow receiver and a fast sender.
-Let’s understand how the messages will be overflown after a certain period of time.
+The above diagram shows a slow receiver and a fast sender.
+Let’s understand how the messages will be overflown after a certain period.

 - When a sender sends a message, the network enqueues messages in the receiver queue.

-- Once a message is read by the user application.
-The message is clear from the line, and now again, one buffer space adds to the free space.
+- Once the user application reads a message, the message is clear from the line, and now again, one buffer space adds to the free space.

 - With the mentioned speed for the sender and receiver, the receiver queue will keep shortening at the pace of 5 every second.